^

 Diagnosis of carbohydrate intolerance

-Lactose intolerance is usually diagnosed by careful collection of anamnesis, confirmed by diet.
-Usually patients have a history of intolerance to milk and dairy products.
-The diagnosis can be assumed if the stool in the form of chronic or intermittent diarrhea has an acidic environment (pH <6) and can be confirmed by a respiratory test with H2 or by a study for tolerance to lactose.
+Lactose intolerance is usually diagnosed by careful history taking, supported by dietary patterns.
+Patients usually have a history of intolerance to milk and dairy products.
+The diagnosis can be suspected if the stools are acidic (pH < 6) in the form of chronic or intermittent diarrhea and can be confirmed by an H2 breath test or lactose tolerance test.

-In a respiratory test with H2, the patient takes 50 g of lactose and H2, which is formed by metabolism of undigested lactose under the action of microflora, and is measured by the device during breathing at 2, 3 and 4 hours after ingestion.
+In the H2 breath test, the patient takes 50 g of lactose orally, and the H2 formed during the metabolism of undigested lactose by microflora is measured by the device during breathing 2, 3 and 4 hours after eating.
 In patients with significant manifestations of the disease, the increase in H2 reaches more than 20 mmol above the baseline value.
-The sensitivity and specificity of the study is more than 95%.
+The sensitivity and specificity of the study are more than 95%.

-The test for tolerance to lactose is less specific.
-Lactose is taken orally (1.0-1.5 g / kg body weight).
-Blood glucose is measured before meals and 60 and 120 minutes after.
-Patients with intolerant lactose develop diarrhea, bloating and a feeling of discomfort for 20-30 minutes and blood glucose levels do not rise above 20 mg / dL (<1.1 mmol / L) of baseline.
-The low activity of lactase in the jejunal biopsy confirms the diagnosis, but in this case endoscopy is not an easy study to obtain a tissue sample.
+The lactose tolerance test is less specific.
+Lactose (1.0-1.5 g/kg body weight) is given orally.
+Blood glucose is measured before and 60 and 120 minutes after the meal.
+Patients with lactose intolerance develop diarrhea, bloating, and discomfort within 20-30 minutes and blood glucose levels do not rise above 20 mg/dL (< 1.1 mmol/L) from baseline.
+Low lactase activity in jejunal biopsy may confirm the diagnosis, but endoscopy is difficult to obtain a tissue sample.

 Who to contact?